 You're reading Entrepreneur India, an international franchise of Entrepreneur Media.

-From breaking and making records to becoming the Indian skipper, Virat Kohli’s is one of the most popular cricketers, who journey started from bylanes of West Delhi and made him reach to the international cricket crease.
+From breaking and making records to becoming the Indian skipper, Virat Kohli is one of the most popular cricketers, whose journey started from bylanes of West Delhi and made him reach to the international cricket crease.

 It goes without saying that this man’s journey is bound to evoke curiosity and inspire millions out there.
-Virat Kohli- the cricket, the man comes with some extraordinary traits that make him an exceptional leader.
+Virat Kohli—the cricketer, the man comes with some extraordinary traits that make him an exceptional leader.
 While there was widespread criticism of Kohli’s capacity during IPL and people thought Rohit Sharma could do a better job, everything disappeared like a vapour with India’s excellent performance at the World Cup.

 He has energy is contagious and people look up to him to push their limits.
 Be it on-field or off-field, he is the perfect combination that one needs to rise and shine as a leader.